 Specialist accounting and finance careers events put you in contact with potential employers, and our expert careers team help you develop practical skills and assets highly-valued in the world of work.
 Modules prepare you for interviews and assessment centres, build your CV and make you attractive to potential employees, placing you in a strong position to start your future career.

 Whether it’s a tech start-up or a multinational industrialist, every company needs an accountant.
 Your studies can also be a route into corporate finance and business.
 Many Chief Executive Officers (CEOs) began their careers as accountants.

-The University will use all reasonable effort to support you to find a suitable placement for your studies.
-While a placement role may not be available in a field or organisation that is directly related to your academic studies or career aspirations, all placement roles offer valuable experience of working at a graduate level and gaining a range of professional skills.
+The University will make all reasonable effort to support you in finding a suitable placement for your studies.
+While a placement role may not be available in a field or organisation directly related to your studies or career aspirations, all roles offer valuable experience of working at graduate level, gaining a range of professional skills.

-If you are unsuccessful in securing a suitable placement for your third year, you will be able to transfer to the equivalent non-placement degree scheme and would continue with your studies at Lancaster, finishing your degree after your third year.
+If you are unsuccessful in securing a suitable placement, you will be able to transfer to the equivalent non-placement degree scheme and would continue with your studies at Lancaster, finishing your degree after your third year.
 The University offers a range of shorter placement and internship opportunities for which you would be welcome to apply.